twilio/twilio-video-app-android/README.md

 The Android Conversations SDK project contains the following:

-* `sdk`: Java and JNI implementations provided to developers
+* `sdk`: API implementation including Java and JNI code
 * `sdktests`: Instrumentation tests that run on connected devices
-* `quickstart`: The gradle based example application provided to customers
+* `quickstart`: The gradle based example application provided to developers

 Currently, the Android Conversations SDK is an ant based project.
 You can leverage *Android Studio* to do development on the Android Conversations SDK with a few tricks.